DMEAGESWAR/LU-Decomposition/README.md

 ## Algorithm
-Step1 : Import the numpy module to use the built-in functions for calculation Step 2: Prepare the lists from each linear equations and assign in np.array() Step 3: Using the np.linalg.eig(), we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+Step1 : Import the numpy module to use the built-in functions for calculation

+Step 2: for the further process need to use from scipy.linalg for matrix operations

+Step 3: proceed with np.array  to get the output

 Step 4: End the program

 ## Program: